AshampooSystems/boden/docs/docs/getting-started/installing_dependencies/linux.md

 1. Accept the NDK license agreement.
 1. The NDK component is being installed, grab another drink.
 1. After the installation has finished, click Finish.
 The installation is now complete.

+!!! note
+	In order to run `boden`, the `studio` command-line tool must be installed.
+Please follow the instructions shown when calling `boden` for the first time after Android Studio has been installed: Open Android Studio, open a project, and then select Tools => Create Command-Line Launcher.

 ## 3. Configure Ubuntu for Running Android Emulator